Determining subtree movement distance and consensus between cell trees: Relation to the MCAT problem

-We aim to determine the {\sc Maximum Common Almost $v$-tree}, which is a restriction of the MCS problem.
+We aim to solve the {\sc Maximum Common Almost $v$-tree} problem.

-\begin{defproblemaOPT} {Maximum Common Almost $v$-tree (MCAT)} {Two trees, $T_p$ and $T_q$, with associated Newick format sequences $p$ and $q$, of the same length.} {Obtain MCAT$(T_p,T_q)$, which is an almost $v$-tree of $T_p$ that is isomorphic to an almost $v'$-tree of $T_q$ with the maximum number of leaves.
-The $v$-tree and $v'$-tree should contain the same set of leaves.} \end{defproblemaOPT}
+\begin{defproblemaOPT} {Maximum Common Almost $v$-tree (MCAT)} {Two trees, $T_p$ and $T_q$, with associated Newick sequences $p$ and $q$, of the same length.} {Obtain MCAT$(T_p,T_q)$, which is an almost $v$-tree of $T_p$ that is isomorphic to an almost $v'$-tree of $T_q$ with the maximum number of leaves.
+The almost $v$-tree and almost $v'$-tree should contain the same set of leaves.} \end{defproblemaOPT}

-Since each $x$-tree has labelled leaves, it is important to note that the position of the leaves of the $v$-tree may not be the same as that of the $v'$-tree, even knowing that they have the same sets of leaves.
+Since each $x$-tree has labeled leaves, the positions of the leaves in an almost $v$-tree may differ from those in an almost $v'$-tree, even if they share the same set of leaves.